-3) Open the Terminal (Applications -> Utilities), and run the appropriate command for the version you are creating:
+3. Open a Terminal app (Applications folder -> Utilities), and run the command for the desired macOS version you have downloaded:

-sudo /Applications/Install\ macOS\ Sierra.app/Contents/Resources/createinstallmedia --volume /Volumes/USB1 --applicationpath /Applications/Install\ macOS\ Sierra.app --nointeraction
+sudo /Applications/Install\ macOS\ High\ Sierra.app/Contents/Resources/createinstallmedia --volume /Volumes/usb1 --nointeraction